 The Pareto principle states that in many cases 20% of the categories will represent 80% of the opportunity.
 This chart is used frequently and will be one of the most necessary tools to learn.
 It is also used in several phases and can be used in all phases of the DMAIC process.

-Below is an example where a study was done to find primary dominant colors of SUV's on the road.
+Below is an example of a study to find primary dominant colors of SUV's on the road.
 A random sampling of the first 34 SUV's were recorded in the table on the left side.

 Learn to sort, filter, and use formulas in a data processing package is usually easier than attempting that work in the statistical software.
 Once familiar with these tips in a software package, it is just as easy to analyze a few data points as it is thousands.

 Then, it is often as simple as pasting the data into the statistical software program and it takes care of the rest.If you'd like assistance with this tool, feel free to contact us at firstname.lastname@example.org

 Large amounts of data often require cleanup.
 Most common are spelling errors, decimal mislocation, extra zeros, spaces, dashes, typing of numbers errors (which can be hard to spot), etc. This affects sort and filter functions since they depend on exact replications and formats.

 For clarity, lets say 1 of the 10 BLACK observations was mistyped as BLCK.
 This will be analyzed as a separate category not knowing that it was meant to be BLACK.
 So BLCK will have a value of 1, and BLACK will have a value of 9.